carloscinelli/NetworkRiskMeasures/README.md

 <!-- </center> -->
 <!-- </br> -->
-We know how much each bank has in the interbank market in the form of assets and liabilities (row and column sums)--but we do not know how each bank is related to each other.
-In those cases, if one wants to run contagion simulations or assess other risk measures, it is necessary to ***estimate*** the interbank network.
+We know how much each bank has in the interbank market in the form of assets and liabilities (row and column sums)–but we do not know how each bank is related to each other.
+In those cases, if one wants to run contagion simulations or assess other risk measures, it is necessary to
+***estimate*** the interbank network.

 Two popular methods for this task are the maximum entropy (Upper, 2004) and minimum density estimation (Anand et al, 2015).
 These two methods are already implemented on the package.
-So, let's build the interbank assets and liabilities vectors of our example (which are the row and column sums of the interbank network) to see how the estimation function works:
+So, let’s build the interbank assets and liabilities vectors of our example (which are the row and column sums of the interbank network) to see how the estimation function
+works:

 ``` r
 # Example from Anand, Craig and Von Peter (2015, p.628)